A gauge identity for interscale transfer in inhomogeneous turbulence: Introduction

 In engineering practice, Large Eddy Simulation (LES) addresses this difficulty by defining the subgrid-scale (SGS) production term, $\Pi^{\mathrm{SGS}}=-\tau_{ij}\bar{S}_{ij}$, as a local indicator of energy transfer across the filter scale \cite{Germano1992}.
 This quantity is exact within the filtered Navier--Stokes equations and forms the basis of most SGS models.
 However, as emphasized by Wyngaard \cite{Wyngaard2002}, SGS production in inhomogeneous or non-stationary flows includes contributions from turbulent transport that are not associated with scale-to-scale cascade.
 Consequently, its interpretation as a local cascade rate is not unique.

-Recent studies have highlighted the severity of this ambiguity near walls.
+Recent studies in the context of transport phenomena have highlighted the severity of this ambiguity near walls.
+LES has been extensively applied to investigate cooling performance \cite{Zamiri2024, Zamiri2026, Taeibi2011}, supersonic combustion \cite{Jia2025}, and mixed convection \cite{Huang2026}, where the accurate diagnosis of interscale transfer is paramount.
 Analyses of turbulent channel flow have shown that wall-normal energy fluxes and spatial transport can dominate local budgets in the buffer layer \cite{Cimarelli2016,Hamba2019}.
 Scale-space transport analyses further indicate that inhomogeneity can overwhelm scale-transfer terms, even at high Reynolds numbers \cite{Hamba2022}.
-Parallel evidence has emerged in physiologically relevant flows, where near-wall turbulence departs markedly from Kolmogorov phenomenology and exhibits strong anisotropy and spatial intermittency \cite{Saqr2020,Saqr2022,saqr2022non}.
+Parallel evidence has emerged in complex transport scenarios such as spray evaporation \cite{Zhang2025} and physiologically relevant flows \cite{Saqr2020,Saqr2022,saqr2022non}, where near-wall turbulence departs markedly from Kolmogorov phenomenology and exhibits strong anisotropy and spatial intermittency.
 Despite these observations, a direct and explicit algebraic link between increment-based transfer measures and the SGS production used in LES has remained unclear.

-The objective of the present work is to make this link precise.
-Starting from the Navier--Stokes equations, we derive an exact algebraic decomposition of the SGS production into two distinct contributions: (i) a kernel-integrated increment-based transfer density associated with the Kármán–Howarth–Monin–Hill formulation, and (ii) the divergence of a spatial transport current.
-This decomposition does not rely on modeling assumptions, inertial-range arguments, or asymptotic limits, and holds for any admissible spatial filter.
-It demonstrates that different local diagnostics of interscale transfer differ by a spatial divergence, and therefore coincide only when spatial transport is negligible or averages out.
+The objective of the present work is to make this link precise through the derivation of an exact algebraic decomposition.
+The SGS production is decomposed into two distinct contributions: (i) a kernel-integrated increment-based transfer density associated with the Kármán–Howarth–Monin–Hill formulation, and (ii) the divergence of a spatial transport current.
+This decomposition is derived without modeling assumptions, inertial-range arguments, or asymptotic limits, and it is valid for any admissible spatial filter.
+It is demonstrated that different local diagnostics of interscale transfer differ by a spatial divergence, and therefore coincide only when spatial transport is negligible or averages out.